-The City of Rochester has conducted extensive public outreach: two public hearings, an online and hard copy community survey, consultations with local public service agencies, consultations with relevant government agencies, consultations with local business organizations, and social media outreach.
+The City of Rochester has conducted extensive public outreached: two public hearings, an online and hard copy community survey, consolations with local public service agencies, consultations with relevant government agencies, consultations with local business organization and social media outreach.
 This outreach was conducted in accordance with the Citizen Participation Plan outlined in the PY 2020-2025 Consolidated Action Plan.
-While usually the Community Development Coordinator would also solicit public input at the neighborhood ward meetings in the autumn, these meetings were cancelled during this time period due to the ongoing COVID-19 pandemic.
-Hard copy community development surveys were developed to help broaden public input reach, and these surveys were made in high-traffic city office locations: the Welfare Office, the City Clerk's Office, the Recreation Department, the Tax and Auto Registration Office, and the Rochester Public Library.
+While usually the Community Development Coordinator would also solicit public input at the neighborhood ward meetings in the autumn, these meetings have been cancelled due to poor public attendance and the COVID-19 pandemic.
+After reviewing withe the local PD they have decided to cancel the Ward Meetings indefinitely until it can be discussed on if they will be brought back. hard copy community development surveys were developed to help broaden public input reach, and these surveys were made in high-traffic city office locations: The Welfare Office, the City Clerk's Office, the Recreation Department, the Ice-Arena, and the Rochester Public Library.

-The first public hearing was held on January 18, 2022.
-No comments were received.
-The Community Development Committee voted on its grant application funding recommendations at the March 21, 2022 Community Development Committee meeting.
-Throughout the evaluation process, careful attention was paid to the priorities identified in the PY 2020-2025 Consolidated Action Plan as well as public input on CDBG funding recommendations gathered during the PY 2022 citizen participation process.
-The formal public comments period notice was posted in local newspaper Foster's Daily Democrat on March 28, 2022, and copies of the public comments notice were also posted on the City's website and on the Office of Economic and Community Development's Facebook page on March 28, 2022.
-In the notice, the public was invited to review the draft Annual Action Plan on the City's Community Development Division webpage or in person at the City's offices.
-No comments were received.
-A second public hearing was held on April 19, 2022.
-Two comments were received, from a resident and from a state representative, requesting that the city does not accept federal funds.
+The first public hearing was held on March 21, 2023.
+The Community Development Committee voted on its grant application funding recommendations at the March 20, 2023 Community Development Committee meeting.
+Throughout the evaluation process, careful attention was paid to the priorities identified in the PY 2020-2025 Consolidated Action Plan as well as the public input on the CDBG Funding recommendations gather during the PY 2022 Citizen participation process.
+The formal public comments period noticed was posted in the local newspaper "Foster's Daily Democrat on March 3rd, 2023 to the city's Community Development webpage on March 6th, 2023.
+Public Comment Period was open from March 21, 2023 to April 20, 2023.